dotnet/jitutils/src/jit-rl-cse/README.md

 This shows results for 5 methods:
 * `N` indicates the number of candidates
 * `BEST` is the best score found
-* `BASE` is the score for the current jit heuristic
+* `BASE` is the score for the current JIT heuristic
 * `WORST` is the worst score found
 * `NOCSE` is the score if no CSEs are done
 * `RATIO` is best/base